 Managing startup entries was possible using the System Configuration Utility (msconfig.exe), in Windows 7 and earlier.
 This functionality is now provided by the Task Manager in Windows 8, Windows 10, and Windows 11, which features a new “Startup” tab that lists all auto-start entries in the system.

-You can either enable or disable items listed in the Task Manager Startup tab, but no option is provided to delete the obsolete entries.
-Over time, old entries may accumulate in the Startup tab as and when you uninstall programs that you no longer use.
+You can enable or disable items listed in the Task Manager Startup tab, but there is no option to delete obsolete entries.
+Over time, old entries may accumulate in the Startup tab as you uninstall programs you no longer use.

-Here is an example where the OneDrive entry exists in the Startup tab even after uninstalling the OneDrive client.
+Here is an example in which the OneDrive entry remains in the Startup tab even after uninstalling the OneDrive client.

-When you right-click on it, the Open file location option would be grayed out if the executable doesn’t exist in the specified location.
+When you right-click it, the Open file location option is grayed out if the executable doesn’t exist at the specified location.

-This post tells you how to remove the leftover or invalid entries in the Task Manager Startup tab in Windows 8, Windows 10 & Windows 11.
+This post explains how to remove leftover or invalid entries from the Task Manager Startup tab.
 Also, see the note included at the end of the article for Store apps.

 Remove invalid entries from Task Manager Startup tab

-The invalid startup entries can be removed via the registry or using a specialized program like Autoruns.
+Invalid startup entries can be removed via the registry or with a specialized program like Autoruns.

 Method 1: Using Autoruns

-4. Remove unwanted startup entries there.
-It’s important to make sure you don’t remove Microsoft entries there, especially the Userinit entry.
+- Remove unwanted startup entries there.
+It’s important to make sure you don’t remove Microsoft entries there, especially the

 Method 2: Using the Registry Editor

 The auto-start programs listed in the Task Manager Startup tab can load from the registry or from the Startup folders.
-Follow these steps to clean the invalid entries from the registry as well as from the two Startup folders manually.
+Follow these steps to manually clean invalid entries from the registry and the two Startup folders.

 Step 1: Clean up the “Run” keys in the registry